kongpf8848/FlutterCalendar/README.md

         //by sliverPersistentHeader,if you use is you must tell Calendar
         //the custom SliverPersistentHeader`s height
         showSliverPersistentHeader: true,
-        //if the scroll is not long enough isCalendarExpanded will be invalid
-        isCalendarExpanded: true,
         onItemClick: (bean) => onItemClick(bean),
         itemBuilder:
             (BuildContext context, int index, CalendarItemState bean) =>